jhaakrisht/IBM-Data-Science-Professional-Certificate/README.md

 ## 📄 About

-The **IBM Data Science Professional Certificate** is an intensive, ten-course specialization that imparts a comprehensive foundation in the multidisciplinary field of data science.
+The **IBM Data Science Professional Certificate** is an intensive, twelve-course specialization that imparts a comprehensive foundation in the multidisciplinary field of data science.
 This odyssey traverses the realms of open-source tools, Python programming, SQL, data analysis, visualization, machine learning, and the scientific methodology underpinning data-driven decision-making.

 This repository is a curated archive of: